What services and support does BBR provide?

 • a copy of a bill(s) that need to be considered.

-Once these items are received, a committee reviews the materials and decides if a grant is approved, and for how much (maximum $500).
+Once these items are received, a committee reviews the materials and decides if a grant is approved, and for how much.
+At this time Maryland Grants are $300-$500.

 Where do I get the application?